The NYC Halloween Parade is a fun New York City tradition because anyone in costume can walk in the parade for free.

 Photographers can share your work on the parade web site.

-There is an official after party at Webster Hall (21 and over).
-They are giving a $5,000 prize for best costume around midnight.
+There is an official after party at Slake NYC at 251 West 30th St between Seventh and Eighth Ave.
+Get tickets online because it sells out.
+They are giving a $2,500 prize for best costume around midnight.

 Joining the NYC Halloween Parade